Home

 Maximum size: about 35 mm.

 Identification: This is a mustard-yellow animal minutely flecked with brown.
-There are clusters of white flecks on the papillae and gills.
+There are clusters of white flecks on the papillae, branchia and (sometimes) rhinophores.
 There are three pairs of enlarged, pink-tipped papillae on the sides of the notum with the posterior pair having greatly inflated, hemispherical tips.
 There is a tall dorsal crest on the anterior portion of the notum that is fringed with fine papillae.

-Natural history: Plocamopherus cf. imperialis is known from four or five animals found crawling on sand at night and in early morning at about 5-7 m (17-22 ft), two in a Halimeda kanaloana bed.
+Natural history: Plocamopherus cf. imperialis is known from five or six animals found crawling on sand at night and in early morning at about 5-5 m (17-25 ft), in a Halimeda kanaloana bed.
 The hemispherical tips on the posterior lateral papillae are probably bioluminescent and it can swim by lateral flexing if disturbed.
 (Note 1)

 Distribution: Maui: Plocamopherus imperialis is known from New South Wales and New Zealand with related animals in Japan and elsewhere.